apache/opendal/docs/rfcs/0090-limited-reader.md

 # Summary

-Native support for limited reader.
+Native support for the limited reader.

 # Motivation